John Danowski: 2014–present

 Duke began 2020 by winning six of their first eight games, before the rest of the season was canceled because of the COVID-19 pandemic.
 In 2021, Duke made another NCAA Tournament as the second seed, reaching the semifinals before falling 14–5 to Maryland.
 Duke did not qualify for the NCAA Tournament in 2022.
 The program returned to the event in 2023 as the number one seed, defeating Penn State 16–15 in overtime to reach the national championship game.
 There, the Blue Devils were defeated 13–9 by Notre Dame, which concluded a 16–3 season.
 Duke went 13–6 in the 2024 season and was eliminated by Maryland in their second NCAA Tournament game.

 Danowski was inducted into the National Polish-American Sports Hall of Fame on June 16, 2022.
 In 2024, Duke inducted Danowski into its athletics hall of fame.

+In 2025, the Blue Devils advanced to the ACC Tournament championship, but were eliminated in the first round of the NCAA Tournament by Georgetown to finish 12-6.
+In 2026, Duke failed to make the ACC Tournament for the first time in Danowski's tenure, but was selected to the NCAA Tournament and advanced to the final four.
+On September 3, 2026, Duke announced Danowski would receive a contract extension through the 2029 season.

 United States men's national team

 In 2015, Danowski was selected by US Lacrosse to coach the U.S. men's national team at the 2018 World Lacrosse Championship.
 The U.S. went undefeated in its seven games at the tournament, facing Canada in the gold medal match.
 A goal with one second remaining by Tom Schreiber proved the margin of victory in a 9–8 win that gave Danowski's U.S. team the world championship.
 US Lacrosse announced in November 2018 that Danowski would coach at the upcoming World Lacrosse Championship, which would make him the first coach to lead the U.S. men's team in multiple world championships.